law-findings-of-fact-and-conclusions-of-law | effect of failure to file | treatment of filed findings by court of appeals

 Findings of fact in a bench trial have the same force and dignity as a jury's verdict upon jury questions.
 City of

-challenged on appeal, the findings are not conclusive if there is a complete reporter's record, as there is here.
+When challenged on appeal, the findings are not conclusive if there is a complete reporter's record, as there is

-The trial court is the sole judge of the credibility of the witnesses and the weight to be given their testimony.
+denied).
+The trial court is the sole judge of the credibility of the witnesses and the weight to be given their

 A